 Saleh is passing on wisdom of the scheme to his charges along with former Seahawk Richard Sherman.
 The signing of Sherman last season has done wonders for the rest of the 49ers’ defensive backs and Sherman’s leadership, intelligence and ability to still perform at a high level at the age of 31 has made him an important contributor to this defense.

 Sherman’s length and ability to excel in press coverage has made him the prototype for Cover Three-style cornerbacks for years – so much so that the 49ers made sure that two other corners on their roster (Ahkello Witherspoon and Dontae Johnson) are also at least 6’2”.
 K’Waun Williams, Emmanuel Moseley and D.J.
-Reed Jr. are behind them on the depth chart, and safeties Jimmie Ward (who has found a home at free safety after changing positions a lot in his earlier years) and Jaquiski Tartt are the starters on the back end.
+Reed Jr. are behind them on the depth chart, and safeties Jimmie Ward (who has found a home at free safety after changing positions many times in his earlier years) and Jaquiski Tartt are the starters on the back end.

 49ERS’ OFFENSE A CHIP OFF THE OLD BLOCK

 The 49ers’ offensive system relies on smaller, quicker linemen who can work in unison and push defenders horizontally on outside zone running plays while leaving cutback lanes for ballcarriers.
 Executing these blocks are former All-Pro Joe Staley, Laken Tomlinson, Ben Garland (who has done an admirable job filling in for injured center Weston Richburg), Mike Person, Mike McGlinchey and versatile fullback Kyle Juszczyk.
 Countless tailbacks have had success in it over the years and most of San Francisco’s runs are executed out of “21” personnel (two backs, one tight end).
-Additionally, while the outside/wide zone is the team’s foundational run, Shanahan will also use power, traps and counters as a changeup tactic and will throw in some misdirection concepts like end-arounds and reverses as well.
+Additionally, while the outside/wide zone is the team’s foundational run, Shanahan will also use power, traps and counters as changeup tactics and will throw in some misdirection concepts like end-arounds and reverses as well.